ELIOT WEST EDITORIAL

 Take time to connect with your writing practice, your deep creative self, and other kind and interesting writers!

-Facilitated by two professional editors and writing coaches, meetings will emphasize progress, challenges, effective goals, and whatever you need right now to keep moving and growing!
+Facilitated by two professional editors and writing coaches, meetings emphasize progress, challenges, effective goals, writing practice and process, and whatever you need right now to keep moving and growing!

 Folks who've attended a writing group with Eliot and Beth before and total newcomers are equally welcome.
 We are so excited to work with you and for you to spend time in writerly community with each other.